Fire Training Burns

-Get a good head start because the local fire department will need to complete the “Nebraska Fire Marshal Official Application for Permit to Burn the Building” form.
+Get a good head start because the local fire department will need to complete the “Nebraska Fire Marshal Official Application for Permit to Burn the Building” (Additional Info link #2).
 This form includes a notarized affidavit that affirms the legal owner allows the fire department to burn the structure in question.
-The attached form can also be obtained at the NSFM website.
+The attached form can be obtained at the NSFM website.
 This affidavit must accompany the Application for Permit.
 Call the NSFM number if you have questions.

 Important: The structure cannot be demolished or burned for fire training until regulated asbestos containing materials have been properly removed from the structure and you have received the NSFM’s Permit to Burn.
 The NDHHS, NDEE, and NSFM requirements are separate and cannot be combined.
 Each agency must receive the applicable forms.

 The burn was approved and completed.
 Are we done yet?